kzsh/orka/how-it-works.md

 # How it works

-Orka is a thin wrapper: container files and launch scripts, with a Rust binary to assemble and invoke them.
-The Rust layer exists for portability and distribution as a single static binary rather than as shell scripts with dependencies.
-The full codebase is around 3,000 lines across 7 source files.
+> Orka is a thin set of wrapping scripts and container files, written in Rust for portability.
+> Around 3,000 lines across 7 source files.

 ## Isolation model